 “We have a history of vaccinating our kids with multiple vaccines,” says Webby.

 You should cancel a vaccination appointment if you start feeling sick beforehand.
 In that case, get a COVID-19 test instead.
 Figuring out the difference between cold, flu, and COVID-19 can help keep everyone safe.

 Flu Shots Near Me: Where can I find a clinic near me?

-Getting the COVID-19 or seasonal flu vaccine is quick and easy.
-Walk in to any of the 75+ MD Now physician-led clinics and get vaccinated today.
-We offer both the flu vaccine and Pfizer COVID-19 vaccine for ages 12 and up while supplies last.
+Getting the seasonal flu vaccine is quick and easy.
+Walk into any of the 85+ MD Now physician-led clinics today.

 For more information, check out our website or visit your local MD Now, today!